 When you publish a Kindle ebook, choosing your two best Amazon book categories is vital.

-Every author wants to publish an Amazon bestseller, but how many think about category listings?
+Every author wants to publish an Amazon bestseller, but how many think about category listings as part of book marketing?

 Sure, you have your Author Central page and you promote your book on social media.

-You might even know about choosing Kindle keywords.
+You might even understand keyword requirements and know about choosing Kindle keywords.

 But in learning how to sell on Amazon, you also need to know all about Amazon categories.